demidko/service/README.md

 ### Usage

 Make sure you are signed in to your GitHub account, then just click [`here`](https://github.com/demidko/service/generate) to use template.

 ### Build

-Execute `./gradlew clean test shadowJar`
+Execute `./gradlew clean test shadowJar`.
+Your app will be located at `./build`.
+You can run it with `java -jar ./build/*.jar`.
-<sub>After that, the jar application will appear in the in the repository and you can run it using `java -jar *.jar` command.</sub>

 ### Deploy to the cloud